Here, we would like to keep you updated on some of the more recent private equity news, legislation regarding the industry and private equity studies.

 Here is the British Venture Capital Association’s response to the report.
 Very personal, as the Private Equity Council’s attacks against me have been.

-FDIC Chair Sheila Bair in January testified before the FCIC that “corporate sector practices [have] had the effect of distorting of decision-making away from long-term profitability and stability and toward short-term gains with insufficient regards for risk.”
+FDIC Chair Sheila Bair testified before the FCIC that “corporate sector practices [have] had the effect of distorting of decision-making away from long-term profitability and stability and toward short-term gains with insufficient regards for risk.”
 Read the last three paragraphs to see the references to private equity and corporate behavior.
 She makes a good point too about the rising percentage of corporate profits generated by the financial sector, 34 percent in 2008.

 Consulting firm McKinsey & Co. in January 2010 published an interesting report Debt and Deleveraging: The Global Credit Bubble and Its Economic Consequences that includes detailing the dangers of leveraged buyouts.